 Gifts of life insurance can be structured several ways:

+There are two types to name: Charitable Remainder and Charitable Lead.
 Assets may be transferred into a trust that names Westar Institute as beneficiary.
 You receive tax benefits during your lifetime and retain the income generated from the assets given to the trust.
 An estate lawyer or financial planner can help you decide if setting up a charitable remainder or other trust makes sense for you.

 Donating stock or mutual funds to Westar Institute can allow you to avoid capital gains tax and receive a tax deduction.